 Qi gong translated means ‘attaining skills working with the energy force of life’

-Used in conjunction with modern medicine it is valued for its effectiveness in healing and preventing a variety of ailments including those that could be life-threatening.
+Qi Gong is practised for its effectiveness in healing and preventing a variety of ailments, including those that could be life-threatening.
 However, in that case, used to aid severe conditions.

-Qi is the vital energy which permeates all mammals through 12 main channels called meridians.
+Qi is the vital energy which permeates all mammals through 12 main meridian channels.

-The Chinese over the centuries discovered and developed their knowledge of these meridians to form healing arts which include acupuncture, acupressure, massage and qigong.
+Over the centuries, the Chinese discovered and developed their knowledge of these meridians to form healing arts which include acupuncture, acupressure, massage and qigong.
 Over the centuries they discovered and developed their knowledge of these meridians to form healing arts.

-Through the use of the mind, breath and movement the qi is regulated to flow in a smooth, natural and balanced way.
+Using the mind, breath and movement, the qi is regulated to flow in a smoothly, naturally and balanced.

 Gong is translated as ‘work’ or ‘benefits’ aquired through perseverance and patience.
 There are no quick miracle cures because years of misuse, neglect and stress have often taken their toll.